code-disaster/sokol-rs/README.md

 ### The __SApp__ program loop

-In native `sokol_app`, you implement `sapp_main()` and pass some (global) function pointers to call for setup, updates and cleanup.
-The `main()` entry point is implemented by the library itself.
+In C `sokol_app`, when compiled with `SOKOL_NO_ENTRY`, you call `sapp_run()`, passing callback function pointers for setup, frame updates, and cleanup.

-In the Rust version, you are supposed to call `sapp_main()` yourself.
-This hands over control to the native library, which then will operate as usual.
-Though, the native callbacks are implemented by sokol-rs.
+In the Rust version, you call `sokol::app::sapp_run()`.
+This hands over control to the C library, which then will operate as usual.
+Though, the C callbacks are implemented by sokol-rs.
 They are forwarded to your application via the `SApp` trait.
 User applications (need to) implement this trait to power the application loop.

 Check the [clear-sapp](https://github.com/code-disaster/sokol-rs/blob/master/sokol-samples/clear-sapp/src/main.rs) sample for a typical/minimal implementation.